nicolasduminil/50-shades-of-rest/README.md

 \end{lstlisting}

 You got here the complete list of metrics that each MicroProfile Metrics implementation has to support.

+## Quarkus specific metrics

 The listing below shows the Quarkus specific metrics:

 \begin{lstlisting}[caption=Testing for vendor metrics with `curl`]
     $ curl -H "Accept: application/json" http://localhost:8080/q/metrics/vendor